 MICA operates on-campus student housing facilities for upper-class students, Meyerhoff Hall, the Gateway, and Mt.
 Royal Townhomes.
 MICA cannot guarantee campus housing for exchange students, but makes every effort to accommodate students whenever possible.
 Campus residences are designed apartment-style with private or double-occupancy bedrooms and a shared kitchen, bathroom, and furnished living room.
 MICA offers an optional meal plan for the cafeteria and cafés located on campus.
-In some semesters, MICA's International Affairs office may be able to direct exchange students to sublet housing offered by MICA students who will be spending the same semester abroad.

 Students admitted for exchange will receive detailed information about housing options, including a housing application.
 Please note that if students live on campus, they will be required to purchase a meal plan.

 If you plan to arrive earlier than the campus residences open, or if you are unsure if you would like to live on campus, you may wish to find temporary housing in Baltimore where you can stay until the dormitories open or until you are able to find off-campus housing.
 MICA is not able to offer temporary housing to students who arrive early.
 Note that students on a J-1 visa are not permitted to enter the U.S. more than 30 days before the program start date indicated on their DS-2019.